BCDigSchol/BostonCollegeGISCohort/Month 5/week5.md

 * We will use [sample data](https://github.com/BCDigSchol/coffee-code/tree/master/data-prep/data) from the Information Wanted dataset
 * [Download](http://openrefine.org/) and install OpenRefine on your laptop
 * [View data prep and cleaning tips](https://github.com/BCDigSchol/coffee-code/tree/master/data-prep)
+* Geocoding your data will require that you sign up for an [OpenCage data API key](https://opencagedata.com/api)

 ### More resources